Albert-Gao/blog/source/_posts/what-is-a-closure-in-javascript-and-why-they-are-wrong.md

 ---
-title: What is a closure in javascript and why they are wrong?
+title: What is a closure in JavaScript and why they are wrong?
 tags:
   - closure
   - javascript
+  - quiz
 id: 128
 categories:
   - Blog
 date: 2016-08-21 02:05:56
 ---

-Javascript is a de facto dominance in the modern web development.
+JavaScript is a de facto dominance in the modern web development.
 And its dynamic nature makes it very easy to learn, and, and very easy to fail :) One of the most famous confusion out there is the concept of closure.
 And in fact,  you really shouldn't read the accepted answer on the [stack overflow](http://stackoverflow.com/questions/111102/how-do-javascript-closures-work)**.** Because it doesn't explain well as many other posts on the internet.
 Through this post, I will explain closure in a very straightforward way and tell you why they are wrong.
 Let's begin.

 <!--more-->